attcs/Octree/docs/README.md

 OrthoTree provides a flexible, non-intrusive serialization architecture designed for easy integration with existing C++ serialization libraries like **Cereal** and **Boost.Serialization**, while also providing lightweight built-in archives for common formats.
 * The `orthotree/serialization.h` header provides the non-intrusive serialization functions for all OrthoTree types.
-* The `orthotree/serialization/*_archiver.h`s are built-in archivers for binary/MsgPack.
+* The `orthotree/serialization/*_archive.h` files are built-in archives for binary/MsgPack.
 * Your types can be serialized by providing a member `serialize` function or a non-intrusive standalone function.
 See [Serializing Your Custom Types](#serializing-your-custom-types) for more information.

 ### Integration with Third-Party Libraries